 An “enkeltpersonforetak” (often called ENK) is the second most common type of company in Norway.
 When starting an ENK you do not need any capital, as the company is privately owned.
 This means that you have personal liability for the company’s obligations to creditors.

 A typical ENK business is run by one person with little or no expenses, and often no employees.
 For example, a photographer or a writer.
 This company form is a great choice if you do not have a lot of value in the form of supply and goods as the company is privately owned.

 Therefore, it is in many cases recommended to start an AS as it gives you more security in the company and is a more suited business form if you want to make money.

 In Norway, you can register your company through Altinn or on a company registration site.
 All the required documents have to be filled out in Norwegian, so if you use a company registration site you will save time as you only send in the most important information and the rest of the documents will be filled out for you.

 With Starte-as.no you can register your AS for free.
 Send in the relevant information, and we fill out all the necessary forms.
 All you pay is the registration fee at Brønnøysundsregisteret.
 NB!
 The form is only available in Norwegian, we recommend you use a translator to fill out the form.

 Start your free enkeltpersonforetak on enkeltpersonforetak.no.
 Send in the relevant information, and we fill out all the necessary forms.
 NB!
 The forms are only available in Norwegian.

 I have registered a company, what should I do next?

 If you have started a business in Norway, you should also familiarize yourself with all the deadlines that you have to follow.
-If you have an accountant, they will help you by handing in the right documentations and payments within the deadline.
+If you have an accountant, they will help you by hand in the right documentation and payments within the deadline.
 However, having some knowledge about the deadlines yourself will help you understand the way of running a company in Norway.